 State: The State of California, including its agencies, departments, or divisions, whose conduct or action is related to the work, or County of El Dorado, a political subdivision of the State, and its Community Development Agency, Transportation Division.

-Structure Design: The Community Development Agency, Transportation Division, for County of El Dorado or Offices of Structure Design of the Department of Transportation.
+Structure Design: The Department of Transportation for County of El Dorado or Offices of Structure Design of the Department of Transportation.